bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - sprint4(weeks 7&8): creating some unit for testing and ensuring redux can work correctly
 - sprint5(from week9): building new front end component for visulization of brain volume calculation.

+## 6. Division of Work:
+to be decided

+Qingxing Li:
+Yicun Hou:
+Haoyu Xu:

 ## Contact us